rossrobino/ovr/apps/docs/src/server/docs/02-components.md

 }
 ```

-> Check out the [source code](https://github.com/rossrobino/ovr/blob/main/packages/ovr/src/jsx/index.ts) for the `toGenerator` function to understand how ovr evaluates each data type.
+> Check out the [source code](https://github.com/rossrobino/ovr/blob/main/packages/ovr/src/jsx/index.ts) for the `render` function to understand how ovr evaluates each data type.

 ## Raw HTML

-To render HTML directly without escaping, use the `Chunk.safe` method.
+To create a new `Chunk` directly without escaping, use the `Chunk.safe` method.

 ```tsx
 import { Chunk } from "ovr";